estern95/stock-streaming/README.md

 # stock-streaming

-This is an end-to-end app utilizing kafka, spark on the Databricks runtime, and Docker+ docker-compose.
+This is an end-to-end app utilizing kafka, spark on the Databricks runtime, and Docker + docker-compose.
+The stream is then processed with the Spark Structured Streaming Module to generate stock predictions based on options buying behavior.

 ## Helpful Resources